 There’s very little clear guidance or tools available to help bid teams to develop value propositions.
 Bearing in mind that research suggests that only 14% of a seller’s unique benefits are actually seen as such by buyers, our partner Strategic Proposals decided to embark on some research to delve deeper in to value.
 Their aim was to try and help organisations to answer the ‘So What’ question better.
 This paper, written by Jon Williams and Graham Ablett is the result.
 It’s a fascinating read and explores all the different ways that a buyer looks at value and provides you with thoughts and ideas to help ensure you build these into your proposals and presentations.

-Last year Sixfold, one of our training partner, launched APMP Foundation level training in Manchester.
+Last year Sixfold, one of our training partners, launched APMP Foundation level training in Manchester.
 These courses have been well attended and the feedback has been phenomenal.
-Based on this success, Sixfold has scheduled them quarterly for 2017 (the next is scheduled for March 7th).
+Based on this success, Sixfold has scheduled these bid writing courses quarterly for 2017 (the next is scheduled for March 7th).

 All of the students elected to take the exam on the day and so left with a Foundation Level Certification from the APMP.
 This Certification will not only help raise their stature within their companies but it will also help their career prospects.

 The day is about more than Certification.
 Sixfold weave into the syllabus a great deal of practical advice and guidance that will help attendees improve their job performance and their company’s internal processes.
 At least, that is the feedback Sixfold got from many of the delegates.
 Here are a couple of comments from the Mancunian students:

 ‘It was a great day all round and Peter, you were just a great instructor and I have taken so much away from the day, so much that I can hit my Directors with!
 They are very much looking forward to me sitting them down and going through the facts and figures of what we should be doing and why.